EdgeCaseBerg/wpJson4Harp/README.md

 Once you've ran the script, you'll get folders for each of the _data.json files.
 This makes things a bit easier to coordinate, and you can see from the example jade file how you can access the information pulled from your blog.

+It's pretty heavy on I/O from all the writes, but I pulled down a sizable wordpress database within a reasonable time (less than a minute) that had 347915 rows in the postmeta, and 34617 in the posts table, so it works alright.

 If you'd like to try it out:

 1. Install [Wordpress](http://teamtreehouse.com/library/how-to-make-a-wordpress-blog/getting-started-with-wordpress/the-famous-5minute-wordpress-install-2)